klebster2/vimrc/README.md

 ### 1. Install the packages jq, curl, and npm

-   You can do this via `apt`, `apt-get`, `snap` or another package manager of your choosing.
+   You can do this via `apt`, `apt-get`, `snap` or a package manager of your choosing. _Note: A package manager is usually dependent on your operating system. `apt`, `apt-get`, `snap` are relevant to Ubuntu._

    - [`jq`](https://jqlang.github.io/jq/) For querying json files.
    - [`curl`](https://curl.se/) For downloading installation files
    - [`npm`](https://www.npmjs.com/) (node package manager)

-   To install all the above dependencies, run:
+   To install all the above dependencies run:

    ```bash
    apt-get install jq curl -y